sZXZ/unreal_profiling_with_python/README.md

 StaticEndpoints=192.168.**.***:6666
 ```

+Use `-execcmds="session AUTH username_of_controlling_pc"` to unlock machines in local network for commands

 # utils - session_ctrl

 Designed to be used with Jupyter Notebook to automate gathering and visualization of Unreal Engine profiling commands like profilegpu, StartFpsChart and StopFpsChart